TYPO3-extensions/sphinx/Documentation/AdministratorManual/ChangeLog/Index.rst

 =======  ===========================================================================
 Version  Changes
 =======  ===========================================================================
-2.0.x    - New dashboard with management of custom projects
+2.1.x    - Upload of files in reStructuredText editor 2.0.x    - New dashboard with management of custom projects
          - Kickstart custom projects from a Git repository
          - Support of custom projects in foreign languages